nvatuan/laser-reflect-master-game/README.md

 With this sketch, I have a general idea how to approach the project with such little time and with no firsthand experience before.

 ### My IDE
-Usually, I'd prefer to not use any good IDE that conviently construct and organize a code project for me like `Eclipse`, jetbrains's like `IntelliJ`.
-I like fooling around with how to organize my own codes but this time I want to try out how convient it is.
+Usually, I'd prefer to not use any good IDE that conveniently construct and organize a code project for me like `Eclipse`, jetbrains's like `IntelliJ`.
+I like fooling around with how to organize my own codes but this time I want to try out how convenient it is.

 `Eclipse` is unexpectedly great.
 I coded with its default light theme :).
 It supports `git` and such, making my life way easier.
 Generally I could understand its menu layout so i could use it much without looking up too often.